syzer/esp-s3-mesh-esp-now/readme.md

 ## How it Works

+1. **Embassy Async Runtime**: Uses SystemTimer for efficient non-blocking operations
-1. **LED Blinking**: The LED toggles every 500ms using a blocking delay
+2. **Async LED Blinking**: LED toggles every 500ms using `Timer::after()` without blocking
-2. **ESP-NOW Broadcasting**: Every 5 seconds, sends a broadcast message "0123456789"
+3. **ESP-NOW Broadcasting**: Every 5 seconds, sends a broadcast message "0123456789"
-3. **Peer Discovery**: When receiving a broadcast, automatically adds the sender as a peer
+4. **Peer Discovery**: When receiving a broadcast, automatically adds the sender as a peer
-4. **Peer Response**: Responds to known peers with "Hello Peer" message
+5. **Peer Response**: Responds to known peers with "Hello Peer" message
+6. **Cooperative Multitasking**: All operations run in a single main loop without blocking

 ## Testing Communication Between Devices